 While there’s no real cut off – it’s never too late to try relactation – the longer you wait to get started, the harder a time you and your baby will have.
 Factors that could get in the way of restarting include encouraging your body to produce milk, which is easiest soon after you give birth or stop breastfeeding, and encouraging a previously bottle-fed baby to latch on to the breast.
 It’s generally easiest to start trying to relactate around 3 months after giving birth or earlier, or shortly after stopping breastfeeding, if you did breastfeed for a while.
 It’s especially easier if your body produced a lot of milk to begin with, but that doesn’t mean you won’t be able to if yours didn’t.
 Babies older than 6 months and babies who have never breastfed before tend to have a bit of a harder time with relactation, but it’s still possible.

-Milk produced by relactation can sometimes be enough to exclusively breastfeed with, but more often, it’s one part of what your baby needs, and you’ll need to supplement with formula in order to make sure she is getting enough calories in a day.
-This can feel discouraging, but the benefits that come from breastfeeding even a small amount could continue to help your baby out for years into the future as she grows.
+Milk produced by relactation can sometimes be enough to exclusively breastfeed with, but more often, it’s one part of what your baby needs, and you’ll need to supplement with formula in order to make sure they are getting enough calories in a day.
+This can feel discouraging, but the benefits that come from breastfeeding even a small amount could continue to help your baby out for years into the future as they grow.

 Women who are as focused on having the experience of breastfeeding their babies as they are with the health benefits of breastfeeding tend to have a more satisfying relactation experience.